 Donna Chaney Bunn '78

 Donna was an active member and leader of the School community while she was a student at Calverton.
-She played multiple sports and served many years on Student Council in various leadership roles and also on the Student Disciplinary Committee.
-Donna graduated from Virginia Tech with a Business Management degree and returned to work at the family business, Chaney Enterprises, where she started working at age 16 in various positions.
+She played multiple sports and served many years on Student Council in various leadership roles and on the Student Disciplinary Committee.
+Donna graduated from Virginia Tech with a Business Management degree and returned to work at the family business, Chaney Enterprises, where she started working at age 16.
 She became the Office Manager and then started the Human Resources Department.
 Upon her father’s death, she took over as Vice Chairman of the Board.
 Donna served nine years on The Calverton School Board of Trustees, six years as Vice President, and started the Trustee Committee.
 Since retiring from the Calverton Board, she has served on the Capital Campaign, Marketing and the Alumni Field Committees.
 She currently serves on the executive planning committee for the annual 3v3 soccer tournament.
 Donna is a parent of Philip ’08, Will ’09, Beth ’11, and Spencer ’17.